nevenRakonic/toy_robot/readme.md

 # Toy Robot application
-The application was built according to the specifications laid out here: https://github.com/DiscoverRedwolf/toyrobot
+The application was built according to the specifications laid out here, where you can also find the usage instructions: https://github.com/DiscoverRedwolf/toyrobot

 To run the application clone the repo, cd into the folder and type the following into the console, make sure you have ruby installed: